What we do

-We strengthen the societal relevance of historical scholarship.
+We strengthen the social relevance of historical scholarship.

-We advocate for freedom in research and teaching.
+We are committed to freedom in scientific research and teaching.

-We promote the diversity of historical methods and topics.
+We promote the plurality of historical methods and topics.

-We preserve the unity of the discipline with specialization and interdisciplinarity.
+We preserve the unity of our discipline despite specialisation and interdisciplinarity.

 Aktuelles aus dem Verband